usnistgov/pfhub/CODE_OF_CONDUCT.md

 ### 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. <devops@nist.gov>.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the NIST GitHub moderator as soon as possible at <devops@nist.gov>.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ### 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the NIST GitHub moderator's
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the NIST GitHub moderator at
 <devops@nist.gov> with a concise description of your grievance.
 Your
 grievance will be handled in accordance with our existing governing policies.